 Respondents also noted that there are some groups who end up with a larger service load.
 One respondent commented, "Untenured faculty members in my college do substantially more visible work (scholarship, in particular) and carry more service responsibilities than tenured faculty.
 It certainly sets a tone where getting tenure means the ability to do less."
 Another respondent observed, "Tenure-track faculty in my department do the bulk of the workload; many of our tenured faculty have been at UNH for over 30+ years, but no longer publish, do service or in some cases even attend meetings.
 The standards are different."
 Gender and race also played a role in service load.
 One respondent noted, "The service load on faculty of color is unconscionable."
-One respondent wrote, "Male faculty are routinely expected to do less service than women, before and after tenure, even after concern is expressed about the discrepancies."
+One respondent commented on the "gender imbalance with respect to service activities."
+Another respondent wrote, "Male faculty are routinely expected to do less service than women, before and after tenure, even after concern is expressed about the discrepancies."
 Another respondent observed, "women tend to get more administrative responsibilities, 'the things that actually keep the lights on,' and men get to do their books.
 It really ticks me off."